When you manage enterprise desktops with Horizon 7, the benefits include increased reliability, security, hardware independence, and convenience.

 Virtual desktops can also connect to back-end physical systems and Microsoft Remote Desktop Services (RDS) hosts.

 The unified management console is built for scalability so that even the largest Horizon 7 deployments can be efficiently managed from a single management interface.
 Wizards and dashboards enhance the workflow and facilitate drilling down to see details or change settings.
-1 provides an example of the browser-based user interface for Horizon Administrator.
+Administrative Console Showing the Dashboard View provides an example of the browser-based user interface for Horizon Administrator.

 Other features that increase convenience are the VMware remote display protocols, PCoIP (PC over IP) and Blast Extreme.
 These display protocols deliver an end-user experience equal to the current experience of using a physical PC: